Fast UAV Trajectory Optimization using Bilevel Optimization with Analytical Gradients: Conclusion

 \section{Conclusion}

-We presented a novel way to estimate the gradient of the objective function w.r.t. time allocation scheme in a trajectory optimization problem and proposed an efficient bilevel optimization framework based on Generalized Benders Decomposition.
-Our results indicate that we can achieve a significant decrease in the objective of the trajectory while having real-time performance.
-This framework may have applications in path planning for ground vehicles, humanoid robots and UAVs.
-Underpowered robots will particularly benefit from this framework since a refined trajectory is smoother, less aggressive and easier to track than its unrefined counterpart.
+We presented a novel bilevel optimization approach to UAV trajectory optimization, which analytically calculates the gradient of the objective function w.r.t. temporal variables.
+The optimization method takes into account the non-smoothness of the upper-level optimization problem.
+Our results show that this approach achieves real-time performance and higher quality trajectories than state-of-the-art heuristics.
+Our method can handle both hard time variant with fixed total time and soft time variant where the weight is used to adjust trajectory aggressiveness.
+It can be useful in multiple contexts such as formation flight and tracking dynamic targets.

 Future work may include accelerating the gradient descent by exploiting the structure of the problem.
 For example, acceleration may be achieved through using Newton or Quasi-Newton methods.
-Also, we are considering the possibility of deploying our framework on a real UAV to further investigate its performance in real-time trajectory optimization.
+We are also interested in studying extensions of the bilevel optimization approach to other robotic applications like autonomous vehicles and legged locomotion.